Lidocaine/prilocaine (On the skin)

 Relieves pain.
 It is used on the skin or in the genital area to cause numbness or loss of feeling before certain medical procedures.
 This medicine is a topical anesthetic.

 AgonEaze, Anodyne LPT, Cadira Compliant Blood Stat, DermacinRx Cinlone-I CPI, DermacinRx Empricaine, DermacinRx Prizopak, Dolotranz, EMLA, IV Infusion CPI, LiProZonePak, Lido BDK, Lido-Prilo Caine Pack, Lidopril, Lidopril XR, Livixil Pak

 When This Medicine Should Not Be Used

 - A nurse or other trained health professional will give you this medicine.
 The medicine is usually applied right before the medical procedure in a hospital or clinic.

 - You may be taught how to apply this medicine to yourself or your child at home before the medical procedure.

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Do not use it for any other condition without first checking with your doctor.
 This medicine may cause unwanted effects if too much is used, because more of it is absorbed through the skin.